ifeade123/DS3000MachineLearningFinalProject/README.md

 **=<3=How To Use=<3=**

 Steps:
-1. Simply run the code, and the app window should pop up.
+1. Simply run the 'FinalMachineLearningSection.py'code, and the app window should pop up.
+(Warning, do not run the foodidentifiermodel.py, or else you will retrain the whole model, its up to you, but I wouldnt. 🤷🏾‍♀️)
 2. Upload a '.jpg' image to the app, and wait.
 The app will open a new window with retrieved recipes.
 3. Scroll, cook, and enjoy!